d4nilpzz/Lightweight-Config-File/README.md

 0.50
 ```

-Also if you are using vscode and other code editor u can install lcf-linter.
+Also if you are using vscode and other code editor u can install `Lightweight Config File Extension`.

 ```
 ${key}>>{value}